 The plan is considered a church plan and is therefore exempt from the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA"), as amended.
 Due to the nature of the plan, it is not practicable to determine the extent to which the assets of the plan cover the actuarially computed value of vested benefits for the Archdiocese, on a standalone basis.
 In addition, because the plan is considered a multi-employer plan, it is only subject to certain minimum reporting requirements.
-Pension expense allocated to the Archdiocese for the years ended December 31, 2011 and 2010 amounted to \$612,000 and \$581,400, respectively.
-As of December 31, 2011 and 2010, amounts due to the pension plan totaled \$1,792,107 and \$1,450,844, respectively, and are included within accounts payable and accrued expenses in the accompanying statements of financial position.
+Pension expense allocated to the Archdiocese for the years ended December 31, 2012 and 2011 amounted to \$654,000 and \$612,000, respectively.
+As of December 31, 2012 and 2011, amounts due to the pension plan totaled \$2,284,143 and \$1,792,107, respectively, and are included within pension and other accrued retirement benefits in the accompanying statements of financial position.